viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 <!--8908044-->
 >**Looking for consumer information?** See [Retrace your steps with Recall](https://support.microsoft.com/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c).

 Recall (preview) allows users to search locally saved and locally analyzed snapshots of their screen using natural language.
-By default, Recall is removed from commercially managed devices except for devices running Windows Home edition.
+By default, Recall is removed on commercially managed devices except for devices running Windows Home edition.
 IT admins, on their own, can't enable Recall for users.
 Recall is an opt-in experience that requires user consent to save snapshots.
 Users can choose to enable or disable Recall at any time.
-IT admins can only give users the option to enable snapshots and configure certain policies for Recall.
+IT admins can only set policies that give users the option to enable snapshots and configure certain policies for Recall.

 This article provides information about Recall and how to manage it in a commercial environment.

 > [!NOTE]
 > - Recall is coming soon through a post-launch Windows update.
 See [aka.ms/copilotpluspcs](https://aka.ms/copilotpluspcs).